Melissa-Caballero-Data/Exploratory-Analysis-of-Drug-Indication-Relationships/README.md

 - Indications are derived from FAERS reports and do not represent treatment effectiveness or clinical outcomes
 - Missing indication values reflect incomplete coverage rather than absence of clinical use
 - Results are descriptive and should not be used for clinical or regulatory decision-making
+- While UMLS and MONDO identifiers are included in the dataset, this project focuses on descriptive drug–indication patterns.
+Ontology-level analyses were considered out of scope and are better suited for downstream integration or semantic modeling tasks.

 ## Tools
 Python, Pandas, Matplotlib